holistics/holistics-python/README.md

 Holistics Python API - Export data from QueryReport
 =========================
-This API is made to help user export data from QueryReport of Holistics.io, save as DataFrame object or .CSV file
+This API is made to help python user export data from QueryReport of Holistics.io, save as DataFrame object or .CSV file

 How to use:
 ```